Author: Jaye Kelly-Johnston

 Teletherapy for Substance Use Disorders: An Overview of Online Treatment and Recovery Strategies

 Hook: Remote care has moved from niche to mainstream — especially for people seeking help for substance use.
-Whether you’re a clinician, program manager, or someone seeking recovery, understanding teletherapy substance use disorders and telehealth addiction recovery is essential to making informed decisions today.
+Whether you’re a clinician, program manager, or someone seeking recovery, understanding teletherapy is crucial.
+Knowledge in substance use disorders and telehealth addiction recovery is essential to making informed decisions today.

 What Is Teletherapy for Substance Use Disorders?